Back to all posts

 Giving your team the authority to self-manage can have a significantly positive effect on the team's success.
 Let’s mention the most obvious benefits of self-management:

-• Higher motivation and increased productivity.
+• Self-management develops employee skills.
 A self-managing team is a great learning environment where people can safely exchange experiences with peers.
 They get a chance to enhance their undeveloped skills, and they can also develop totally new skills since responsibilities can rotate from one person to another.
+Developing cross-functional skills makes employees more adaptable and flexible within the business.
+Plus, developing new skills that align with their personal and professional interests increases engagement.

 • Self-expression positively impacts team members’ motivation and therefore results in greater employee engagement – a sense of growth is inspiring and leads to more commitment, increasing team effectiveness.

-• Speed.
+• Speed and adaptability.
 Since self-managing teams focus their efforts on a specific task, they can easily respond to unexpected challenges as they appear.
 Besides, they do not have to deal with bureaucracy.
 There is no need to wait for approval from the top – you can make a decision and act immediately.
 This makes self-managing teams more flexible.
+Priorities can change fast and a self-managed team is good at shifting to a new course of action.

 Disadvantages of self-managed teams